CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Methodology

 CoSyn, like other works in literature, builds on the assumption that linguistic signals from text utterances can effectively enable the detection of hate speech in online conversations.
 Thus, our primary aim is to learn an encoder $\operatorname{e(.)}$ that can effectively generate vector representations $\mathbb{R}^d$ for a text utterance where $d$ is the dimension of the vector.
 Specifically, we fine-tune a SentenceBERT \cite{reimers2019sentence} and solve an additional loss proposed in \cite{mathew2021hatexplain} using self-attention maps and ground-truth hate spans.
 Keyword bias is a long-standing problem in hate speech classification, and solving the extra objective promotes learning bias-invariant sentence representations.

-\subsubsection{Modeling Personal User Context}
+\subsection{Modeling Personal User Context}

-Modeling personal user context, in the form of author profiling, for hate speech classification has shown great success in the past due to the nature of hateful users (users prone to make hate utterances) sharing common stereotypes and forming communities around them.
+Modeling personal user context, in the form of author profiling, for hate speech classification has shown great success in the past because hateful users (users prone to making hate utterances) share common stereotypes and form communities around them.
 They exhibit strong degrees of \emph{homophily} and have high reciprocity values \cite{mathew2019spread}.
-We hypothesize that this might prove to be especially useful in classifying \emph{conversational implicit hate speech}, which on its own lacks clear lexical signals or any form of background knowledge.
+We hypothesize that this will prove to be especially useful in classifying \emph{conversational implicit hate speech}, which on its own lacks clear lexical signals or any form of background knowledge.
 Thus, our primary aim is to learn a vector representation $\mathcal{U}_u \in \mathbb{R}^d$ for the user $u$ who has authored the utterance $t$ to be assessed, where $d$ is the dimension of the vector.
-For our work, we additionally explore the importance of the personal historical context of a user to enable better author profiling.
+For our work, we also explore the importance of the personal historical context of a user to enable better author profiling.
 Studies show that past social engagement and linguistic styles of their utterances on social media platforms play an important role in assessing the user's ideology and emotions \cite{xiao2020timme}.
-Thus we propose a novel methodology for author profiling that is more intuitive, explainable, and more effective for our task.
+Thus we propose a novel methodology for author profiling that is more intuitive, explainable, and effective for our task.
 Our primary aim is to model the user's (author of the utterance to be assessed) personal context and generate user representations $\mathcal{U}_u$, which can then be used for hate speech classification.
 To achieve this, we first encode a user's historical utterances $\mathcal{U}^{hist}_{u}$ using our Hyperbolic Fourier Attention Network (HFAN) followed by modeling the user's social context by passing $\mathcal{U}^{hist}_{u}$ through a Hyperbolic Graph Convolution Network (HGCN).
 To be precise, learning personal user context takes the form of $\operatorname{e}(Historical Utterances)$ $\rightarrow$ HFAN $\rightarrow$ $\mathcal{U}^{hist}_{u}$ $\rightarrow$ HGCN $\rightarrow$ $\mathcal{U}_{u}$.
 We next describe, in detail, HFAN and HGCN.